About Project Syndicate

 Stefanie Ensinger Publishing Data & Analysis Manager

-- The ideal length for submissions is 800-900 words.
+- The ideal length of a Project Syndicate commentary is 800-900 words.
 Submissions must not be shorter than 700 words or exceed 1,000 words.

-- Any accompanying image, graph, or figure should be at least 540 pixels wide and must be submitted in JPEG or PNG format.
-We prefer to create our own graphs, so raw data sets are best.
+- Accompanying images, graphs, or figures should be at least 540 pixels wide and must be submitted in JPEG or PNG format.
+We prefer to create graphs in-house, so inclusion of raw data sets is recommended.
+We reserve the right not to use such materials.

-Prospective contributors who do not receive a response within five days should feel free to submit their manuscripts elsewhere.
+Unfortunately, we cannot respond to every submission.
+Prospective contributors who do not receive a reply within five days should feel free to submit their manuscript elsewhere.

 To submit an unsolicited article to Project Syndicate, click here.